correspSearch/CMIF-Creator/README.md

 # CMIF Creator 2.0.0

-Creating a digital index of letters
+Creating a digital index of letters.
+Built files are found in the `dist`-folder.

 ## Copyright
 Developed by